-UX DESIGN CASE STUDY
+PRODUCT DESIGN CASE STUDY

 Skin first.
-Makeup Second.
-Smile Always.
+Makeup second.
+Smile always.

 Glossier's products inevitably sell out soon after their social media release announcements, presenting a purchasing challenge to the even the most dedicated consumers and early adopters.

 Taking into consideration their wildly successful campaigns and on-the-go discoverability, I sought to create an e-commerce app that offers more than their existing desktop and mobile site.